bushrabarakat1/medicalEquipmentDonation/README.md

 # medicalEquipmentDonation

 ## Description
-- An aplication that donate of medical equipmen.
+- An aplication that donate of medical equipment.

 ## Demo